DiegoSilva776/Basic-MEN-API/README.md

             utils.DBManager.DB_PORT = 27017;
             utils.DBManager.DB_NAME = "basicRESTMEN_DB";

+        5 - Install the project dependencies:
+            npm install

-        5 - Create a data folder to hold your db, within root folder of your project: mkdir data
+        6 - Create the folders 'data/_tmp' within the root folder of your project

-        3 - Start MongoDB server and let it 'waiting for connections' ex:
+        7 - Start MongoDB server and let it 'waiting for connections' ex: open a terminal and run:
-            D:/path to the installation directory/mongodb/bin/mongod.exe --dbpath "D:/path to the root folder of your project/data"
+                "D:/path to the installation directory/mongodb/bin/mongod.exe" --dbpath "D:/path to the 'data' folder you've just created within the root folder of your project"

-            D:/path to the installation directory/mongodb/bin/mongo.exe
+            Obs: if you started the MongoDB server during the MongoDB installation, make sure to kill the process only one instance of 'mongod.exe' can be running.

+            open another terminal and run:
+                "D:/path to the root directory of your project">node main.js

-        5 - Starting making requests to the API:
+        8 - Starting making requests to the API:

 ## Requests

-## Installation

-    1 - Install the packages listed on 'package.json' file of your basic API:
-        $ npm install

-    2 - Start MongoDB
-        $ mongod

-    3 - Start the server
-        $ nodemon main.js

 ## Security